Brake (charity): Functions

 The charity aims to promote awareness of road safety issues and care for road crash victims through a number of different services and campaigns.
-It founded and runs an annual road safety week and has various award schemes such as awarding UK Members of Parliament for services to road safety.
-It runs international conferences on key topics such as speeding and impaired driving.
-It has services for schools and pre-school organisations and runs a record-breaking Giant Walking Bus annually to campaign for community road safety.
+It founded and runs an annual road safety week.

 It provides services for suddenly bereaved people, including helplines and online literature.

-Brake invites participation worldwide, and has many supporters worldwide in communities, companies (particularly those interested in managing their road risk through operation of fleets), emergency services, schools and all other sectors of society.

 Initiatives

-In September 2014, Brake has organized online webinar for European countries focused on engaging way to get life-saving road safety messages out to the public and help to prevent road death and injury.
+In September 2014, Brake has organised online webinar for European countries focused on engaging way to get life-saving road safety messages out to the public and help to prevent road death and injury.